 This study indicates that vegetables and fruits provide more antioxidant protection than supplements alone.
 The group that ate vegetables and fruits showed significantly less oxidation damage than the others.
 The group that took supplements showed a reduction in oxidation damage, but not as much.
 Levels of an enzyme system vital for antioxidant defense increased only in the group eating fruits and vegetables.
 The researchers concluded that vegetables and fruits offer sources of antioxidant protection not available from vitamin and mineral supplements alone.

-More from our magazine: Not Your Grandmother's Spaghetti
+More from our magazine: An Unexpected Stir-Fry

 In an earlier study, participants who had been eating an average of five servings of fruits and vegetables per day over the previous year were put on a diet that maintained their starting weight, but increased fruits and vegetables to a total of ten servings a day.
 Their antioxidant intake and antioxidant capacity measured by blood tests increased substantially.
 The researchers believe the increase in antioxidant power probably came from more antioxidants, like beta-carotene, lycopene and vitamin C, as well as more flavonoids and other phytochemicals that act like antioxidants.
 They also observed that the body's antioxidant capacity seemed to level off at about ten to twelve fruit and vegetable servings a day.